mathieukapfer/howto/howto_install_opencv.md

 ```

-If you do not have 'OPENCL_FOUND' to ON check your opencl driver installation and check the result of clinfo
+If you do not have `OPENCL_FOUND   ON`, check your `opencl` driver installation
+The command `clinfo` should detect your device

 ```
 kapfer@debian-desktop:~/Project/opencv_extra/testdata$ clinfo